MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-code.md

 ## Update development environment variables

-You've configured client secret and OAuth connection setting for the app in Microsoft Entra ID.
+You configured the client secret and OAuth connection setting for the app in Microsoft Entra ID.
 You must configure the code with these values.

 To update the development environment variables: